 Athletic Director – Mr. Howard McClaskey

-Volleyball season begins August 1st and runs through the middle of October culminating with the FRCAA state tournament at the end of October.
+Volleyball season begins August 1st and runs through the middle of October culminating with the ACE Regional tournament in March.

-Basketball season begins November 1st and runs through the middle of February culminating with the FRCAA state tournament at the end of February.
+Basketball season begins November 1st and runs through the middle of February culminating with the ACE Regional tournament in March.

 Head Coach – Mr. Aaron Birge